 The result?
 I get food and shelter and they look good on the internet.
 Sure, it's not exactly living on the charity of others.
 In this day and age of personal empowerment, I'm not sure if I can subscribe to that 'charity' thing.
 So, how do I dissolve my ego?
 I'm not sure as I'm still struggling with that.
 Apologize when I know I'm wrong?
 Good start, but hardly adequate.
 I believe ego is important in measured doses.
 Like salt.
 A little salt brings out the flavor of food.
 But too much ruins the taste.

 With this new undertaking, I'd like to redefine my role as a monk.
 I'm not sure if I'm romanticizing this monk idea in my head, but I'm sure I don't want more than what I need.
 I'll continue this lifestyle without living on the charity of others but instead, playing to win for everyone...not just me.
-It's easy to play to win for oneself - just bulldoze your way through regardless of ethical consequences and you're half there.
-I think the greater challenge is to play, where if you win, nobody loses - all stakeholders are happy.
+It's easy to play to win for oneself - just bulldoze your way through regardless of ethical consequences and you're halfway there.
+I think the greater challenge is to play to win, where if you win, nobody loses - all stakeholders are happy.
 I see my work as a catalyst for positive change.
 I provide a service that's useful to the consuming public, useful to the business owner, and beneficial to me.
 The ripple effect can only spread the benefit.
 Yes, everybody happy.

 »» next Lucid Thought: Indelible Mark